Sometimes called acrylic glass, Plexiglass is the most commonly used trademarked term for a strong plastic that is transparent and quite versatile.

 Otherwise, if you try to apply the glue and then press the pieces together, you create a weak attachment.
 Plus, the pressure applied may deform the Plexiglass.

-Step 4- Set the Glue
+Step 5- Set the Glue and Sand

-This will ensure that the glue properly dries, and that the bond is secure.
+This will ensure that the glue properly dries and that the bond is secure.
 After the time period has elapsed, you can remove the masking tape or clamps.

-Now you will need to smooth the joints.
+Finally, you will need to smooth the joints.
 Use good quality sandpaper to smooth out any rough surfaces caused by the adhesive.

 Once sanded, wipe away any dust or grit that was created.
 You can clean the surface using soap and water or isopropyl alcohol.

-Why You Should Use Plexiglass with Wood Instead of Traditional Glass?
+Why Should You Use Plexiglass with Wood Instead of Traditional Glass?